mtmk-ee/artemis-cubesat-kit/docs/pages/tutorials/cosmos/install-from-scratch.md

 $ find ./ -perm /a+x -exec cp {} bin \;
 ```

 Now you can copy the contents of the `/home/YOUR_USERNAME/cosmos/source/core/build-core-Desktop-Debug/bin` folder to the `/home/YOUR_USERNAME/cosmos/bin` folder.
-There will be a bunch of files already in the destination folder, but you can remove the old ones (those are from the master branch);
+There will be a bunch of files already in the destination folder, but you can remove the old ones (those are from the master branch).